Popular history

 Popular history, also called pop history, is a broad genre of historiography that takes a popular approach, aims at a wide readership, and usually emphasizes narrative, personality and vivid detail over scholarly analysis.
 The term is used in contradistinction to professional academic or scholarly history writing which is usually more specialized and technical and thus less accessible to the general reader.

 Conceptualizations

-It is proposed that popular history is a "moral science" in the sense that recreates the past not only for its own sake but also to underscore how history could facilitate an ethically responsible present.
+It is proposed that popular history is a "moral science" in the sense that it recreates the past not only for its own sake but also to underscore how history could facilitate an ethically responsible present.
 Some view it as history produced by authors who are better interlocutors capable of translating the language of scientificity to ordinary everyday language.

 Some scholars partly attributed the development of popular history to the increase of writers-turned-historians such as Benson Lossing, David Pae, and Mary Botham Howitt, who wrote historical events "in good style" and, thus, more appealing to the public.